Skip Navigation

 Green

-As the world’s leader in live entertainment, Live Nation Entertainment have a responsibility to preserve the live music experience for generations to come and a tremendous opportunity to use our platform to inspire global environmental action.
+As set out in our Green Nation Sustainability Charter, we recognise our responsibility to preserve the live music experience for generations to come and have a tremendous opportunity to inspire climate action at our events.

 Festival Republic’s approach to environmental sustainability;

-• Festival Republic have signed the Festival Vision 2025 Pledge to significantly reduce our climate impacts (annual Green House Gas emissions and other impacts) by 2025 (from 2015 levels).
+Festival Republic have signed the Festival Vision 2025 Pledge to significantly reduce our climate impacts (annual Green House Gas emissions and other impacts) by 2025.
 The Show Must Go On Report 2020 highlights the impacts of the UK Festival Industry and its efforts to reduce them.
-We were a key funder to this important report and it was developed with our involvement and are on the Steering Group of Vision 2025 and Powerful Thinking.
+We were a key funder to this important report and it was developed with our involvement and are on the Steering Group of Vision 2025.

-• The Live Nation Green Nation charter sets out our target of reducing our carbon emissions by 50% by 2030 and sets out eight focus areas of sustainability split up into three priority impact areas.
+The Green Nation charter sets out Live Nation’s target of reducing carbon emissions by 50% by 2030 and sets out eight focus areas of sustainability split up into two priority impact areas.
 The following pages set out what we have done so far on our sustainability journey and what we plan to do.

 CLIMATE CHANGE